tohagan/stlive/README.md

-# Live edit Sencha Touch, jQuery Mobile + PhoneGap/Cordova projects
+## Live edit Sencha Touch, jQuery Mobile + PhoneGap/Cordova apps

-Live edit your mobile app source code and auto sync changes to multiple devices and emulators of mixed OS types.
+If you're developing in a Javascript framework like [Sencha Touch](http://www.sencha.com/products/touch) or [jQuery Mobile](http://jquerymobile.com/) using [PhoneGap](http://phonegap.com/) or [Cordova](http://cordova.apache.org/) to access native device features you can now edit your source code on your computer and use this tool to immediately sync your code change for testing onto one or more mobiles devices ... all without needing to compile or redeploy your app!

-## Description
+### Description

-Traditionally when developing Sencha Touch apps on mobile and tablet devices you need to recompile the Sencha source code, then recompile that with the PhoneGap framework for each platform SDK and then redeploy each native app to the devices and emulators for testing (For Sencha apps this is done by `sencha app build -run native`).
+Traditionally when developing Sencha Touch apps on mobile and tablet devices you need to minify and repackage the Sencha source code, then recompile that with the PhoneGap framework with each platform SDK compiler and then redeploy each native app to mobile devices and emulators for testing (For Sencha apps this is done by `sencha app build -run native`).
 For native app development this can be a slow process that you have to repeat for each code change before you can test the change on a native device or emulator.

 This tool allows you to massively speed up development of your PhoneGap and Sencha Touch native apps by **skipping** all of these steps!

 Using this tool you can update any Javascript, CSS or HTML source file on your development computer and it will instantly load your changes and restart the app on your device or emulators.
-This means you can live edit and test that your code change works on multiple devices!
+This means you can live edit and test changes as you save them onto multiple devices!
 It even preserves the current client side route so in most cases you can immediately retest the active view without having to re-navigate to that view.

 This means you can place any number of devices/emulators in front of you and instantly see the effect of your last code change one or more Android, iOS and WP8 devices!
-You can even serve up source code from your local computer onto a cloud based device farm to instantly see your change on hundreds of different mobile device types.
+You can even serve up your source code from your local computer onto a cloud based [mobile device testing lab](https://google.com?q=mobile+device+testing+lab) to test your app on hundreds of different mobile devices.

 You can also keep your remote debuggers connected while each update occurs so you save more time by not having to restart your remote debuggers.
 Since the Javascipt source code is not minified, it's also much easier to debug.
-You can also elect to load the original Sench Touch JS class files onto the device making debugging of framework code easier at some small cost to app reload time.
+You can also elect to load the original unminified Sench Touch framework files onto the device making debugging of framework code easier.

 ### The Problem